 -Crafts: This folder is for all of your Disney-inspired hand-made crafts which include nail art, origami, plushies, key rings, necklaces, textiles, statuettes and figurines.

 -Miscellaneous: Anything that doesn't belong in the other folders: animation, stamps, desktop wallpapers, gifs, etc. ...

 -Comics: Any multi-panelled illustrated narratives (regardless of whether they are drawn digitally or traditionally) belong here.

 I think the Fanfics and Contest folders are rather self-explanatory.

-- We don't explain why a deviation is declined but you can ask for that, in the deviation submission correspondance box, NOT on this page, and someone will answer you.
+We don't explain why a deviation is declined but you can ask in the deviation submission correspondance box, NOT on this page nor via notes, and someone will answer you.
 Often it's just a mistake (wrong folder and such).

-Don't be mad at us if your deviation is declined for quality standards, it requires three votes to get accepted and sometimes contributors have a different opinion on what is good enough and what is not (that's why a submission requires 3 votes to get either accepted or declined), just keep improving yourself and submit, again and again!
+Don't be mad at us if your deviation is declined because we felt it didn't reach our quality standards, it requires three votes to get accepted and sometimes contributors have a different opinion on what is good enough and what is not (that's why a submission requires 3 votes to get either accepted or declined), just keep improving yourself and submit, again and again!